-- We have served over 6,500 children in Oklahoma since founding the organization, but there are thousands more children across the state who still need our help.
+- With the help of our great volunteers and staff, we have served over 8000 children whose parents are behind bars since 2011, but there are thousands of more children across the state who still need our help.

 - In April, 2016, Cheri Fuller & OK Messages was given the Citizenship Award by the Oklahoma chapter of the National Council on Families for contributions to children and families.

 - We launched our first annual Kids Outdoor Adventure Day in 2014 for the children we serve, which will continue to be held annually.
 This event provides a fun day of outdoor activities at a ranch, a camp, or other venue.